dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/single-file-processing.md

 **Parameters**

-`fileBytes`: A NSData that points to a file in memory.
+`fileBytes`: A byte array that points to a file in memory.
 `templateName`: Specify a template with a template name for the data capturing.

 **Exception**